Sunshine Fest 2026

 • Break conventional boundaries – bring new ideas and new perspectives to inspire positive change through legislation, processes, research, and innovative initiatives.

-Topics include the latest technologies to improve searches/redactions, how to handle voluminous requests, effective dispute resolution outside of litigation, the state of transparency under Trump and beyond, the use of FOIA for political advocacy, balancing privacy and access, and more.
+Topics include the latest technologies to improve searches/redactions, how to handle voluminous requests, the state of transparency under Trump and beyond, the use of FOIA for political advocacy, balancing privacy and access, and more.
 See schedule.
-Got a suggestion for future Sunshine Fests?
-Submit here.

 • You can take Metro rail from either Washington Dulles (about an hour on Metro) or Reagan National (about 20 minutes on Metro) into Washington, D.C.